 - 2016: Charlotte Dujardin, who added a second individual Olympic gold at Rio 2016 and helped the Brits to team silver

-The H&H judging panel, including at least one independent judge, chose the following shortlist of contenders from those nominated.
-Public voting has now closed and the winner will be announced at the gala awards dinner at Cheltenham on Wednesday 4 December.
+The H&H judging panel, including at least one independent judge, chose five riders for the shortlist of contenders, which was then opened to a public vote and the winner announced at the gala awards dinner at Cheltenham on Wednesday 4 December.

-Ceris Burns Equestrian Professional Rider of the Year 2019 shortlist
+Ceris Burns Equestrian Professional Rider of the Year 2019 winner

 Piggy French, 39, event rider